-Witnesses called by the Union to testify at a Step III hearing or in arbitration proceeding (Step IV) may be granted time off without loss of benefits or other privileges (not including wages).
+Witnesses called by the Union to testify at a Step II hearing or in arbitration proceeding (Step III) may be granted time off without loss of benefits or other privileges (not including wages).

-All leaves granted under this Section shall require prior approval of the Human Resources Division.
-Requests for unpaid leaves of absence (as provided by Section 3B above) for the purpose of attending Union conventions must be made at least twenty-one

-(21) days in advance of such conventions.
+All leaves granted under this Section shall require prior approval of the Director of the office of Labor Relations and Employment law or his/her designee.
+Requests for all unpaid release time must be made at least seven (7) calendar days in advance unless agree to by the parties.

 Section 4.
 Union Use of Premises

 The Union shall be permitted to use those facilities of the Employer for the transaction of Union business during working hours, which have been used in the past for such purpose, and to have reasonable use of the Employer's facilities during off-duty hours for Union meetings subject to appropriate compensation if required by law.
+Where practicable, Union officials shall provide the Employer with at least one (1) day advanced notice of such use.
 This Section shall not be interpreted to grant an employee the right to carry on Union business during his/her own working hours, not granted elsewhere in the contract.

 Section 5.
 Bulletin Boards

 The Union may post notices on bulletin boards or on an adequate part thereof in places and locations where notices usually are posted by the Employer for employees to read.
 All notices shall be on Union stationery, signed by an official of the Union, and shall only be used to notify employees of matters pertaining to Union affairs.
 The notices may remain posted for a reasonable period of time.
-No material shall be posted which is inflammatory, profane or obscene, or defamatory of the Commonwealth or its representatives, or which constitutes election campaign material for or against any person, organization or faction thereof.
+No material shall be posted which is inflammatory, profane or obscene, or defamatory of the Commonwealth, MassDOT or their representatives, or which constitutes election campaign material for or against any person, organization or faction thereof.

 Section 6.
 Employer Provision of Information